danshannon/javastravav3api/README.md

 Strava API v3 implementation written in Java v8

 Javastrava is a functionally complete implementation of the [Strava API (v3)](http://strava.github.io/api/).
-It includes all the changes made to the API up to April 7, 2015.
+It includes all the changes made to the API up to October 8, 2015.

 It consists of 2 layers which implement the API: